nextstrain/nextclade_data/docs/dataset-creation-guide.md

 ```

 Further details on the `pathogen.json` file format are available in the [Nextclade docs](https://docs.nextstrain.org/projects/nextclade/en/latest/user/input-files/05-pathogen-config.html).
+The `files` field of the `pathogen.json` is mandatory and has to list all input files Nextclade should expect to find in the dataset.

-Adding example sequences is useful to allow users (and dataset creators) to quickly test the dataset.
+While only the `reference.fasta` and the `pathogen.json` are required input files, we recommend adding example sequences is useful to allow users (and dataset creators) to quickly test the dataset.
 A README is useful to provide additional information about the dataset.
 Lastly, a CHANGELOG helps users understand what has changed between different versions of the dataset.
 As a starting point, they can be minimal:

 `README.md`:

 ```md

 # Example dataset for Zika virus

 This is a minimal example dataset for demonstration purposes.